Inbibo/adonisfx_docs/docs/documentation/maya/muscle.md

   - <b class="mesh_color"> Muscle Geometry (M):</b> Mesh that the muscle deformer will be applied onto.

 > [!NOTE]
 > - It is not mandatory to select the attachments on creation of the AdnRibbonMuscle deformer.
 Attachments can be added and remove after creating the deformer.
-For more information check the [advanced section](#attachments) for further details.
+For more information check the [advanced section](#attachments).

 ## Create Muscle

 1. Select the **Attachments** (if any), then the **Muscle Geometry**.
 2. Press the ![Muscle button](images/adn_muscle.png){width=40px} button in the AdonisFX shelf or press *Muscle* in the AdonisFX menu.
 If the shelf button is double-clicked or the option box in the menu is selected a window will be displayed were a custom name and initial attribute values can be set.
-3. AdnSkin is ready to simulate with default settings.
+3. AdnMuscle is ready to simulate with default settings.
 Check [this section](#attributes) to customize the configuration.

 ## Paintable Weights

 In order to provide more artistic control, some key parameters of the muscle solver are exposed as paintable attributes in the deformer.
 The [AdonisFX Paint Tool](tools.md#adonisfx-paint-tool) must be used to paint those parameters to ensure that the values satisfy the solver requirements.

 - **Tendons**: Floating values to indicate the source of the muscle fibers.
 The solver will use that information to make an estimation of the fiber direction at each vertex.
-We recommend to set a value of 1.0 wherever the tendinous tissue would be in an anatomically realistic muscle and a value of 0.0 in the rest of the mesh.
+It is recommended to set a value of 1.0 wherever the tendinous tissue would be in an anatomically realistic muscle and a value of 0.0 in the rest of the mesh.
     - It's initialized to a flooded value of 0.0.
-- **Attachment Constraints**: weight to indicate the influence of each attachment at each vertex of the muscle.
+- **Attachment Constraints**: Weight to indicate the influence of each attachment at each vertex of the muscle.
     - It's initialized to a flooded value of 0.0.
-- **Fibers**: the deformer estimates the fiber directions at each vertex based on the tendon weights.
+- **Fibers**: The deformer estimates the fiber directions at each vertex based on the tendon weights.
 In case that the estimated fibers do not fit well to the desired directions, the paint tool can be used to comb the fibers manually.
 The fibers can be displayed using the [Draw Fibers](#debug-features) option in the deformer.
     - It's initialized to a flooded value of (0.0, 0.0, 0.0).
 - **Compression Resistance**: Force to correct the edge lengths if the current length is smaller than the rest length.
 A higher value represents higher correction.
     - It's initialized to a flooded value of 1.0.
 - **Stretching Resistance**: Force to correct the edge lengths if the current length is greater than the rest length.
 A higher value represents higher correction.
     - It's initialized to a flooded value of 1.0.
 - **Global Damping**: Set global damping per vertex in the simulated mesh.
 The greater the value per vertex is the more it will attempt to retain its previous position.
     - It's initialized to a flooded value of 1.0.
 - **Slide on Segment Constraints**: Weight to force vertices to displace only in the direction of a user-specified group of segments.
     - It's initialized to a flooded value of 0.0.

 <figure>
   <img src="images/muscle_paint_example.png">